Research and procedures involving animals

 The University's position is set out below:

-• In the UK, research and teaching activities involving animals considered to be sentient are governed by a range of legislation, including the Animals (Scientific Procedures) Act, 1986 and, in the case of teaching to veterinary students, the Veterinary Surgeons Act 1966.
-Compliance of research involving these species is monitored by University staff and by the Home Office through its inspectors.
+• In the UK, research and teaching activities involving animals considered to be sentient and protected are governed by a range of legislation, including the Animals (Scientific Procedures) Act, 1986.
+Compliance of research involving these species is monitored by the Animal Welfare and Ethical Review Body (AWERB) and by the Home Office through its inspectors.
+In addition, the Animals in Science Regulation Unit (ASRU) regularly perform audits on our facilities and potential unannounced inspections.

 Animal statistics